nightroman/PSRest/docs/Set-RestEnvironment.md

 ## Parameters
 ```
 -Name
-    Specifies the environment name, one of defined in ".vscode/settings.json".
+    Specifies the environment name, one of defined in
+    "http-client.env.json" or ".vscode/settings.json".

-    If Name is empty then not empty $env:REST_ENV is used or default '$shared'.
+    If Name is empty then not empty $env:REST_ENV is used or '$shared'.

     Example: '$shared' (default), 'local', 'production':